harsh-agarwal/ACRV-SLAM_using_DL/README.md

 The desired data should be created in the specified folder with the properties mentioned in the script!

 Caution: Do check the data once before you start training.

+Results:

+For the pose network the following results have been obtained: